-The HiGHmed Consortium is participating in a national funding program called “Medical Informatics Initiative” which was announced by the German Federal Ministry of Education and Research (BMBF) in 2015.
-The funding program aims to foster improved digitalization in the medical field by facilitating the exchange and sharing of data between research communities and healthcare providers through innovative IT-solutions.
+The HiGHmed consortium participates in the national funding program "Medical Informatics Initiative (MII)", which was announced in 2015 by the German Federal Ministry of Education and Research (BMBF).
+The funding program aims to advance digitization in medicine by facilitating the exchange and sharing of data between research institutions and healthcare providers through innovative IT solutions.

-After an initial conceptual phase, the founding members of the HiGHmed Consortium, the University Hospital Heidelberg, the University Medicine Göttingen and the Hannover Medical School, received funding for the Development and Networking Phase (2018-2022) of the program.
-At the start of the phase in 2018, five additional university hospitals joined the project: the Charité - Universitätsmedizin Berlin, the University Hospital Cologne, the University Hospital Würzburg, the Münster University Hospital and the University Hospital Schleswig-Holstein.
-In 2020, the Carl-Thiem-Klinikum Cottbus was the first hospital to become a member of the HiGHmed Consortium as networking partner.
+After an initial conceptual phase, the founding members of the HiGHmed consortium, Heidelberg University Hospital, Göttingen University Hospital and Hannover Medical School, received funding for the development and networking phase (2018-2022).
+At the start of the phase in 2018, five additional university hospitals joined the project: the Charité - Universitätsmedizin Berlin, the University Hospital Cologne, the University Hospital Würzburg, the University Hospital Münster and the University Hospital Schleswig-Holstein.
+In addition, the Carl-Thiem-Klinikum Cottbus was the first hospital to join the HiGHmed consortium as a network partner in 2020.

-Therefore in 2020, the HiGHmed e.V. was founded as registered association and supported by all clinical partners of the HiGHmed Consortium.
-The HiGHmed Association establishes strategic cooperations with institutions from different areas, including the scientific, political, and industrial sector and develops concepts for the extension of HiGHmed's existing research focus.
-In addition to providing central services for the HiGHmed Consortium, the association supports the governance, coordination and implementation of further research initiatives and projects within the HiGHmed ecosystem.
-Consulting services, as well as operational and strategic support is provided by the association for a variety of projects
+In 2020, HiGHmed Association was founded as a registered association and is supported by all clinical partners of the HiGHmed consortium.
+HiGHmed Association establishes strategic collaborations with institutions from science, politics and industry and develops concepts to expand the existing research focus of HiGHmed.
+In addition to providing central services to the HiGHmed consortium, the association supports the management, coordination and implementation of other research initiatives and projects within the HiGHmed ecosystem.
+The association provides consulting services as well as operational and strategic support for a variety of projects.

-In 2022, the HiGHmed Association will take over the operational responsibility for the central components of the created NUM routine data platform which will be further developed progressively.
+In 2022, HiGHmed e.V. took over the operational responsibility for the central components of the created NUM routine data platform, which will be further developed step by step.

 Together, we will advance our organisational structure and shape the future of HiGHmed.